the-best-is-best/tbib_style/README.md

     TBIBFontStyle.fontResponsive(width );
 ```

-# default style should use in mobile or tablet width < 1200
+# when use TBIBFontStyle.fontResponsive in mobile or tablet width < 1200

 property | description
 -------- |------------